torandreroland/homebridge-sony-audio-control/README.md

 You have to edit "ip" to correspond with the IP-address of your receiver.

 Set "port" in correspondance with the device.
 If you omit port, a default value of 10000 will be used.

 Set "name" to what you prefer to refer to the device as using Homekit or Siri.

+Set "enableVolumeLightbulbService" to true/false to enable volume control by a lightbulb.
+If you omit enableVolumeLightbulbService, a default value of true will be used.

+Set "enableVolumeFanService" to true/false to enable volume control by a fan.
+If you omit enableVolumeFanService, a default value of false will be used.

 Set "maxVolume" in correspondance with max volume of the device.
 This is used to calculate the volume percentage.
 If you omit maxVolume, a default value of 100 will be used.